sirnewton01/p9-tutorial/doced.md

 You may have noticed that this line at the top of the window is customizable!
 You can add additional commands at the top so that you can middle click to run them easily.
 You can put snippets of text there to easily find instances.
 You can do the same thing inside your document but then it would get saved with the rest of the text and you would need to scroll to find the command/snippet.

-If you want to rename your file you can also edit the file name/path at the top, and run put to save it under a new location.
+If you want to rename your file you can also edit the file name/path at the top, and run the put command to save it under a new location.
 Note that this doesn't delete the original.
 You could even do this to a command output if you want to save the output of the command to a file.
 Try running this command and save its output window to a file.
 Edit the file path to at the top of the window to /tmp/output.txt.
-Write in the Put command after Look and then middle click it to save.
+Type in the Put command after Look and then middle click it to save.

 	seq 1 50